bjarneo/cessie/README.md

 - Uses PostCSS behind the scenes.
 - Transpiles future CSS by using `postcss-preset-env`.
-- Transpiles CSS variables and calc by using `postcss-css-variables`, and `postcss-calc`.
+- Transpiles CSS variables and calc by using `postcss-custom-properties`, and `postcss-calc`.
 - Can be used for all CSS bundles.
 - Can transpile SCSS, SASS, and LESS.
 - Can minify the output if not already minified.